Privacy Notice

 Direct interactions with you

-You provide us with your personal data when you fill out forms or correspond with us by post, phone, e-mail or through our Website including when you:
+You provide us with your personal data when you fill out forms or correspond with us by post, phone, e-mail, other electronic means or through our Website including when you:

 · register for our services;